+51 984 673 124 | +51 984 652 232 | [email protected]

 If you want a permit for Huayna Picchu you need to indicate in writing that that you will pay the extra fee $85 adult or $$40 ISIC for us to buy the permit in advance.
 If permits are not available, you may instead hike to the Inca Bridge or climb Machu Picchu mountain, both located near the site.

-In the early afternoon, lunch will be provided at “Los Viajeros” hostel down in the town of Aguas Calientes but as you have accomodation in the luxury Inkaterra Machu Picchu Pueblo Hotel you may prefer that we take you there first for you to settle in and have a refreshing shower andreturn to Viajeros for lunch with your group.
+You have accomodation in the luxury Inkaterra Machu Picchu Pueblo Hotel you may prefer that we take you there first for you to settle in and have a refreshing shower andreturn to Viajeros for lunch with your group.
 We totally understand if you can´t tear yourself away from the Santuary of Inkaterra as you may prefer just to stay and enjoy the tea making excursion followed by the included afternoon tea.
 Or relax in the heated pond surrounded by humming birds while sipping your complimentary Pisco sour.
 Make sure you sign up for your included guided experiences of the early bird watching and mid morning orchid garden tours led by professional English speaking guides for tomorrow.

 The a la carte dinner is truely a 5 star experience as the meal is of incredible quality and then relax in front of the wood fire with your coffee before enjoying the comfort of an orthopeadic mattress at last!